browserengineering/book/book/animations.md

 texture.
 This will be true for solid color rectangles, but probably not complex shapes or text.

-*Render surfaces*: as described in the go-further block at the end of [this section](#implementing-compositing), our browser doesn't currently draw nested, composited visual effects correctly.
-Fix this by building a "draw tree" for all of the `CompositedLayer`s and allocating a `skia.Surface` for each internal node.
-Bonus points for avoiding internal surfaces that are not needed.
+*Atomic effects*: Our browser currently uses a simplistic algorithm for building the draw tree which doesn't handle nested, composited visual effects correctly, especially when there are overlapping elements on the page.
+Fix this.
+You can still walk up the display list from each composited layer, but you'll need to avoid making two clones of the same visual effect node.